sj19217/CS-Coursework/Interpreter/process.md

 * Added CMP and JMP instructions to commands.c
 * Started writing execute() and made get_operand_value()
 * Realised that the wall of if statements finding the data type is probably unnecessary.
 Commented it out/deprecated.
-* Made get_register_value
+* Made getRegisterValue
 * Changed some of the registers to be unions
 * Completed get_operand_value (with help froma function to interpret arithmetic)
 * Research done on void pointers
 * Wrote some testing statements in execute()
 * As expected, it didn't work.
 Crashing issue turned out to be dereferencing NULL pointers ಠ_ರೃ
-* Fixed this, but difficult to say at present if get_operand_value really works.
+* Fixed this, but difficult to say at present if getOperandValue really works.
 It seems to.
 * Got rid of the testing statements (causing the crashing).
 Made a switch statement.
 * Wrote CMP instructions in switch statement
 * Wrote jump instructions using preprocessor macro